darrenyeung3110/cse160-WI22/README.md

 1. `make`
 2. `make libgputk.a`

 This completes the setup process!
-Instructions for each lab is under the specific Lab folders.
+Instructions for each programming assignment is under the specific Programming Assignment (PA) folders.